PacktPublishing/Game-Development-with-Rust-and-WebAssembly/README.md

 This branch is setup for continuous deployment with GitHub Actions, as is the tag for chapter_10.
 Something to keep in mind when forking the repository.
 The current production version of this game can be found at:

 https://rust-games-webassembly.netlify.app

+## Challenges

+At the end of the book (Further Resources and What's Next?) there are six challenges for you, the reader.
+I'll be completing them on and off [my stream](www.twitch.tv/paytonrules), and making a note here when they are complete.

+Challenge #6:
+- Challenge #6 was completed two ways.
+I displayed the score via the canvas's render text function, as well as via the DOM.
+There are two branches with the solutions: [add-score](https://github.com/PacktPublishing/Game-Development-with-Rust-and-WebAssembly/tree/add-score) and [add-score-html](https://github.com/PacktPublishing/Game-Development-with-Rust-and-WebAssembly/tree/add-score-via-html).
+The HTML version looks a lot better, and is also implemented in the main branch.

 ## More Information
 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781801070973_ColorImages.pdf).